newaetech/chipwhisperer/docs/installing.rst

 want to use *C:\\chipwhisperer\\*.

-Once you've got the file, install the python dependencies and run the Python install procedure (setup.py).
-Use the develop command to indicate that the files will probably be changing frequently.
+Once you've got the file, install the python dependencies and run the Python install procedure (setup.py) using pip.
+Use the -e flag for develop mode to indicate that the files will probably be changing frequently.
 To do this, open a terminal and run the following, adjusting paths as needed:

 .. code:: bash

     cd chipwhisperer
-    python setup.py develop
+    python -m pip install -e . --user

     # to be able to run jupyter and the tutorials
-    pip install -r jupyter/requirements.txt
+    pip install -r jupyter/requirements.txt --user

 To test, run python and try importing the **chipwhisperer** module: